NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 ======================

 Currently, NannyML supports :class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE` for performance estimation of binary and multiclass classification models.
-The sections below give details on :class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`'s implementation for these use cases for selected metrics.
+The sections below give details on CBPE's implementation for these use cases for selected metrics.

 Binary classification